yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery with VSTS and Azure.md

 -   Become familiar with all key points and activities

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions

 -   Prior to the whiteboard design session, discuss the case study to pick up more ideas